0xdomyz/utube_playlist_mp3_downloader/README.rst

 DMP3
 ===============================

-Download youtube video or playlist, convert to mp3, store into a folder.
+Download youtube video or playlist or channel, convert to mp3, store into a folder.

 Features:

 - Download all or subset of playlist
+- Download all or most recent n videos from channel
-- Download only new playlist additions, once local storage folder is created
+- Download only additional items, once local storage folder is created
-- Refresh local storage folder without respecifying link to playlist
+- Refresh local storage folder with saved parameters
 - Refresh multiple local storage folders

 Installation